Umuzi-org/ACN-syllabus/content/syllabus-written-assignments/file-directory-naming/_index.md

 1. Here are some directory names that follow different naming conventions: Foo_Bar, foo_bar, FooBar, main, fooBar.
 Which of the directory names follows the convention used in your language?

-2. Here are some file names that follow different naming conventions: MyFile my_file My_File.
+2. Here are some file names that follow different naming conventions: MyFile, my_file, My_File.
 Which of the file names follows the convention used in your language?

+3. Here are function names that follow different naming conventions: myFunction, my_function, MyFunction.
+Which of the function names follows the convention used in your language?

-3. Why is it important to use the recommended naming convention?
+4. Why is it important to use the recommended naming convention?

 ## How to submit your work